Thewbi/ep4ce6/README.md

 upper two bits of the TX CMD instruct the PHY as to what type of packet the Link is transmitting.
 ```

-1. Link wait until DIR is low.
+1. Link waits until DIR is low.
 2. Link send a Transmit Command Byte (TXD CMD) to the PHY.
 3. The TXD CMD is followed by the a data transfer to or from the PHY.
 For a READ, the PHY will send data.

 The TXD CMD describes several operations.
 The operation is selected using the upper-most two bits called CMD BITS.

 A READ is described by 11xxxxxx in binary.
 The xxxxxx contains the address.
-To read Vendor ID Low, the address
+To read Vendor ID Low, the address is 0x00.
-is 0x00.
 So combining the CMD BITS with the address 0x00 yields 11000000b = 0xC0.

 ## Reading Vendor ID and Product ID

 A good test would be to read the Vendor ID and the Product ID because the datasheet specifies
 well-defined, fixed values for these registers.

+The detailed signal diagram is given on page 26 in https://ww1.microchip.com/downloads/en/DeviceDoc/00001783C.pdf

+0. The Link drives a ULPI idle command.
+WHich is defined on page 24 by [00][000000]
+1. Link waits until DIR is low.
+2. Link places the command byte on to the eight data pins.
+(This means write the bytes to the data pins)
+3. When NXT is driven high by the PHY this means that the PHY has latched the command and starts processing.
+4. The PHY will now deassert NXT and assert DIR
+5. When the PHY sees an asserted DIR it will stop driving the command on the data pins because the PHI has taken control over the bus.
+read incoming data from the data pins
+6. At the next rising edge of clkout, the Link reads the data pins to receive the result.
+7. When DIR goes low, the LINK will drive the ULPI idle command on the pin.